 The air in the room had grown close in the wake of the spell, and a rushing noise faded in the party’s ringing ears.
 The kitchen table now provided some illumination as it began to burn.
 Gloriana produced the wand of healing magic and in a few seconds the restorative spells faded her burns from raw to clear skin.
 All eyes turned to Rahab.

-“How long have you been able to do that?” said Gloriana, eyes wide.
+The oracle gaped.
+“How long have you been able to do that?”

 “A couple of days,” shrugged Rahab.